Wideband THz Multi-User Downlink Communications with Leaky Wave Antennas: Introduction

 In this work, we consider \ac{lwa}-aided THz communications focusing on multi-user downlink systems.
-We propose a physically compliant model for \ac{lwa} signaling that enables exploring their beamforming capabilities for multi-user communications.
-We identify two design parameters of \acp{lwa}, the plate separation and slit length which can be mechanically tuned, as key controllable parameters enabling the generation of directed beams.
-We then propose an algorithm based on alternating optimization for jointly tuning these \ac{lwa} parameters alongside the digital power allocation for wideband signaling in order to maximize the achievable sum-rate, under physical constraints.
-We numerically show that a single \ac{lwa} can achieve various beampatterns that support multiple downlink users, achieving sum-rates that are comparable with fully digital \ac{mimo} systems using much less power.
+We propose a transmission model for \ac{lwa} signaling that enables exploring their beamforming capabilities for multi-user communications, while faithfully capturing the antenna operations, as physically formulated and experimentally validated in ~\cite{ghasempour2020single}.
+We identify two design parameters of \acp{lwa}: the plate separation and slit length, which directly impact the three-dimensional (3D) angle-frequency relationship, and the resulting frequency-dependent directional beams.
+Looking into the resulting beampatterns, we identify an inherent lack of symmetry in the induced channel's behavior towards frequency changes, which motivates us to optimize the subbands division for utilizing \ac{ofdma} \cite[Ch.
+10]{Hossain_Rasti_Le_2017} based on the relative angles of the users.
+We then propose an algorithm based on alternating optimization for jointly tuning the \ac{lwa} parameters alongside the digital power allocation, and the spectral division for wideband signaling; with the goal of maximizing the achievable sum rate under physical constraints.
+We numerically show that a single \ac{lwa} can form various beampatterns that support multiple downlink users, achieving sum rate performance that is comparable with fully digital \ac{mimo} systems that are equipped with multiple antennas and complex power-demanding phase shifting/time delay capabilities~\cite{boljanovic2020true}.